Jesus Freak (album): Legacy

 The album is considered one of the greatest and most influential Christian albums of all time and is viewed as a landmark of the 1990s alternative rock scene.

 It is one of the biggest-selling Christian albums of all time and has been certified double platinum in the United States and gold in Canada.

 On June 20, 2006, Gotee Records released a ten-year anniversary tribute, Freaked!, featuring artists from record labels Gotee and Mono vs Stereo covering songs from the original album.
 "In the Light" and "Jesus Freak" are both featured in Alive and Transported.
-In addition, the songs are still regularly sung in tobyMac, Kevin Max, and Newsboys concerts.
+In addition, the songs are still regularly sung in tobyMac and Newsboys concerts.

 In 2006, EMI released a commemorative 10th-anniversary version of the album, Jesus Freak: 10th Anniversary Special Edition.
 This special edition contained a bonus disc of brand-new remixes, rarities, live tracks, and demos.
 A single-disc remaster was released in 2013.

 For the 20th anniversary of the album in November 2015, SMLXLVinyl.com released a double lp 180-gram vinyl of the album.
 It was its first pressing on the format.